Jerrick Ahanmisi

-Jerrick Vincent Frankera Ahanmisi (born October 16, 1997) is an American-born Filipino-Nigerian professional basketball player for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
+Jerrick Vincent Frankera Ahanmisi (born October 16, 1997) is an American-born Filipino-Nigerian professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).

-Ahanmisi played four years of high school basketball for Village Christian High School in San Valley, California.
+Ahanmisi played four years of high school basketball for Village Christian School in Sun Valley, Los Angeles, California.
 He played college ball at the Adamson Soaring Falcons of the University Athletic Association of the Philippines (UAAP), which awarded him with Mythical Team honors in 2018 in his third season.
 He followed his older brother Maverick Ahanmisi in the professional league in 2021, playing for the Magnolia Hotshots in the PBA.

+In May 2023, Ahanmisi signed a two-year contract extension with Magnolia.

+A known sharpshooter since his Adamson days, Ahanmisi was the first player to hit back-to-back four-pointers and three four-pointers in a single PBA game.